ggreenaz/dadCHECKIN/README.md

     http(s)://localhost/install/install.php

 You will be asked to provide your database credentials to your database.
 This README is assuming you have already set those before you try to run the Install script.
-If you need help on that, this site is a good staring point, but you do  youQ https://www.hostinger.com/tutorials/mysql/how-create-mysql-user-and-grant-permissions-command-line
+If you need help on that, this site is a good starting point, but you do  you! https://www.hostinger.com/tutorials/mysql/how-create-mysql-user-and-grant-permissions-command-line

         Start the installation by hitting the Install button.